YingyingHuang192/Academic/content/home/people.md

 active = true  # Activate this widget? true/false
 weight = 21  # Order that this section will appear.

-title = "Meet the Team"
-subtitle = ""
+title = "Center for Neurosience and Managerial decision making, Qiang Shen's lab" subtitle = ""

 [content]